PeeteKeesel/gnn-for-drug-response-prediction/knowledge_base/biology/biology_knowledge.md

 - In parallel to the advances in highthroughput biology, machine learning applications to biomedical data analysis are flourishing.
 The integration of multi-omics data analysis and machine learning has led to the discovery of new biomarkers.
 - For example, one of the methods of the mixOmics project implements a method based on sparse Partial Least Squares regression for selection of features (putative biomarkers)

+## Gene-Gene Interaction

+> the effect of one gene on a disease modified by another gene or several other genes.